scodec/scodec.github.io/guide/Combined+Pages.md

   Line(Point(0, 10), Point(10, 0))))
 arr: Arrangement = ...

-scala> val arrBinary = Codec.encodeValid(arr)
+scala> val arrBinary = Codec.encode(arr).require
 arrBinary: scodec.bits.BitVector =
   BitVector(288 bits, 0x0000000200000000000000000000000a0000000a000000000000000a0000000a00000000)

-scala> val decoded = Codec[Arrangement].decodeValidValue(arrBinary)
+scala> val decoded = Codec[Arrangement].decode(arrBinary).require.valid
 decoded: Arrangement = Arrangement(Vector(Line(Point(0,0),Point(10,10)), Line(Point(0,10),Point(10,0))))
 ```

 We start by importing the primary type in scodec-core, the `Codec` type, along with all implicit codecs defined in `scodec.codecs.implicits`.
-The latter provides commonly useful implicit codecs, but is opinionated -- for instance, it provides a `Codec[Int]` that encodes to 32-bit 2s complement big endian format.
+The latter provides commonly useful implicit codecs, but is opinionated -- that is, it decides that a `String` is represented as a 32-bit signed integer whose value is the string length in bytes, followed by the UTF-8 encoding of the stirng.

 Aside: the predefined implicit codecs are useful at the REPL and when your application does not require a specific binary format.
 However, scodec-core is designed to support "contract-first" binary formats -- ones in which the format is fixed in stone.
 For binary serialization to arbitrary formats, consider tools like [scala-pickling](https://github.com/scala/pickling), [Avro](http://avro.apache.org), and [protobuf](https://code.google.com/p/protobuf/).

 We then create three case classes followed by instantiating them all and assigning the result to the `arr` val.
-We encode `arr` to binary using `Codec.encodeValid`, then decode the resulting binary back to an `Arrangement`.
+We encode `arr` to binary using `Codec.encode` followed by a call to 'require', then decode the resulting binary back to an `Arrangement`.
 In this example, both encoding and decoding rely on an implicitly available `Codec[Arrangement]`, which is automatically derived based on *compile time* reflection on the structure of the `Arrangement` class and its product types.

-We use `encodeValid`, which throws an `IllegalArgumentException` if encoding fails, because we know that our arrangement codec cannot fail to encode.
-To decode, we summon the implicit arrangement codec via `Codec[Arrangement]` and then use `decodeValidValue` for REPL convenience -- which throws an `IllegalArgumentException` if decoding fails and throws away any bits left over after decoding finishes.
+We use `encode(...).require`, which throws an `IllegalArgumentException` if encoding fails, because we know that our arrangement codec cannot fail to encode.
+To decode, we summon the implicit arrangement codec via `Codec[Arrangement]` and then use `decode(...).require.value` for REPL convenience -- which throws an `IllegalArgumentException` if decoding fails and throws away any bits left over after decoding finishes.
 In this case, we know that decoding will succeed and there will be no remaining bits, so this is safe.
-It is generally better to use the `encode` and `decode` methods instead of the "valid" conveniences.
+It is generally better to avoid use of `require`, as it is unsafe -- because it may throw.

 Running the same code with a different implicit `Codec[Int]` in scope changes the output accordingly: